JoJoJacKy/amazon-clone-react/README.md

 ## Amazon Website Clone

-A MERN stack application where you can share drawings with others.
+A simple high level clone with limited functionality of the Amazon website.

 `DEMO` https://clone-703a1.web.app/